BenjaminShinar/Books-Resources/udemy_hashicorp_consul/README.md

 >   - Forwarding RPC request to the leader
 >   - Accepting logs from the leader
 >   - Casting votes for leader election
+>
 > Consensus Protocol - Leader Election
 > - Leadership is based on randomized election timeouts
 > - Leader sends out frequent heartbeats to follower nodes
 > - Each server has a randomly assigned timeout (e.g., 150ms - 300ms)
 > - If a heartbeat isn't received from the leader, an election takes place
 > - The node changes its state to candidate, votes for itself, and issues a request for votes to establish majority

+when we make an API calls, it gets to the leader, which performs the request (writing the log) and tells the followers to replicate the change.

 a Log is an ordered sequence of entries, a changeset of events (changes to the cluster or the key value store) from the onset of the cluster.\
 A peerSet is all the members who maintain the replicated logs, which in our case, means all the consul server agents. a quorum is the number of nodes required for the cluster to function.